 Typically Dr. Sondheimer may recommend PRK Surgery to his Chicago patients in order to retain the integrity and strength of the eye.
 Dr. Sondheimer may also recommend PRK for patients with very dry eyes or thinner corneas — individuals who are not LASIK candidates.
 Because the excimer laser can “sculpt,” advanced technology can reliably treat nearsightedness, farsighted, and astigmatic eyes.

-Who is a candidate for PRK surgery?
+Who is a good candidate for PRK surgery?

 - has a prescription of +3.0 or less to 10.0 diopters or less.